OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 ### Threat model with controls - GenAI as-is
 Below diagram restricts the threats and controls to Generative AI only where the model is used **as-is** by the organization.
 The provider (e.g. OpenAI) has done the training/finetuning.
 Therefore, some threats are the responsibility of the model provider (sensitive/copyrighted data, manipulation at the provider).
 Nevertheless, the organization that uses the model should take these risks into account and gain assurance about them from the provider.

+In many situation, the as-is model will be hosted externally and therefore security depends on how the supplier is handling the data, including the security configuration.
+How is the API protected?
+What is virtual private cloud?
+The entire external model, or just the API?
+Key management?
+Data retention?
+Logging?
+Does the model reach out to third party sources by sendint out sensitive input data?

 ![AI Security Threats and controls - GenAI as-is](/images/threatscontrols-readymodel.png)